JacobUns/Work-Brain/Diary of Notes/ICS Team Dynamics - Feb 2024.md

 - No written version of the functional requirements in Theme/Epic/Feature form
 - Not release planning in detail based on written functional & non-functional requirements
 - Time constraints being placed on team due to Laura's requesting dates ASAP
+	- Example - Laura wanting clear deliveries and timeline for 2024, which Michele then used in communication to the team saying [[architecture]] needed to be decided by the end of the week potentially influencing (unintentionally) bias within the design.
 - Communication barriers between Three Amigos causing friction
 - Not directly answering questions
 	- Example - Laura asking whether we were aware of the Stage Gate process being implemented by Martyn, with Michele answering about the rollout of the Agent onto machines.
+- Separation of Development and Testing Efforts
+	- This is partly due to Bond's lack of replacement & Hari only just starting to get up to speed
 # Ideal Solution
+- Define the scope in written form, either as an Epic or Feature level piece of work with measurable goals
 - Design and Ideate as a team on potential solutions
 	- Parallels here for [[Kotter's Model - 8 Steps to Change|Kotter's]]
 - Do not put a solution in front of the team as part of this as it biases the conversation
 - Use visualisation techniques rather than written word to generate the ideas
 	- Sequence Diagrams, Process Flows, Architectural diagrams etc.
+- Test within the same sprint as development
+- Break work into smaller testable packages
+- Release Plan the work based on the value delivered
+- Use velocity and relative estimation to identify delivery timeline rather than time based estimation
+- Identify user journeys for front-end work before scoping size
+- Identify potential solutions to the problem before settling on one solution
+- Breakdown work to encompass both dev and test and still be deliverable within a sprint.